CyberSecurityBro/shiftleft-cicd-demo/README.md

 # shiftleft-cicd-demo
 Added more stuff to make it automate

+Self hosted runner in azure

-Added the runner and set the shiftleft app to download
+Added curl to download shiftleft agent into VM

+Add gitclone for my app repo